jessepav/lacygoill-wiki-backup/debug.md

 If  you can't  reproduce, the  issue is  not due  to a  single line,  but to  an interaction between several.
-Leave the PL in  your config file, move it at the top,  and re-bisect the config file to find another PL, *without ever* removing the previous PL.
+Leave  the PL  in your  config  file –  maybe move  it  at the  top (unless  the reordering affects the issue...) – and re-bisect the config file to find another PL, *without ever* removing the previous PL.
 Repeat until you've found out the whole set of problematic lines.

 ---